nickallaire/CSE127Homework4/README.md

-# CSE127: Introduction to Computer Security Homework 4
+# CSE 127: Introduction to Computer Security Homework 4

 Project Overview: The goal of this assignment is to gain a hands-on experience with the effects of buffer overflows and memory-safety bugs.
 There are 5 vulernable programs that can be exploited by: